Inputs & Textarea

 Button status helps to provide feedback to the user after clicking or tapping on a button.
 In a happy path, the user will progress from the loading status to the success status and then return to the enabled state.
 In an error scenario, the user will progress from the loading status to the error status and should be shown messaging to alert them as to what went wrong and how to move forward.

-For each action style, there are five button states — enabled, hover, active, focus and disabled.
+For each button action type and emphasis style there are five button states — enabled, hover, active, focus and disabled.

-Buttons can be displayed in large, medium and small sizes.
+Buttons can be displayed in extra large, large, medium and small sizes.

 By default, the width of a button should be defined by the length of the text.
 Alternatively, a button can be set to a custom fixed width in order to maintain a consistent look across a page design.